Accessit Library Talks - Episode 1 - Kevin Arscott of Coleg Gwent

 Ken: Hello and welcome to this episode of Accessit Library talks.
 Our podcast series where we talk with Accessit users for insights into how they run their libraries and the important role they play at all levels of education.

-My guest today is Kevin Arscott of Coleg Gwent in Whales.
+My guest today is Kevin Arscott of Coleg Gwent in Wales.
 Coleg Gwent is a top achieving further and higher education college with almost 5,000 students across their five campuses.
 Coleg Gwent recently deployed Accessit across their libraries to manage their wide range of learning resources for students and staff.
 Not only for their books and eBooks, but as a central resource for all their online databases and digital content.

 Kevin, thank you for joining us today.